bespoke-silicon-group/hb_starlite/README.md

 You should find the output in a file called `hbpintool.out`

+#### Compile with -O3

+You'll get more accurate measurements if aggresive compiler optimizations are turned on.

 #### Preventing Compiler Inlining

 For accuracy the `hbpintool` relies on the GraphIt generated `edgeset_apply` function being defined in the program executable.